Table of Contents

 - Customer provides ID number: At checkout, registration, or point of sale, the customer enters their 13-digit SA ID number.

-- Instant extraction: SA ID Checker extracts date of birth, gender, citizenship, and validates the checksum.
+- Instant decoding: SA ID Checker validates the number's format, date, and Luhn checksum, then decodes the date of birth, gender, and citizenship from the number itself.

-- Age calculation: The system calculates current age and compares it against your required threshold (18+ or 21+).
+- Age calculation: The decoded date of birth is used to calculate current age, which you can compare against your required threshold (18+ or 21+).

 Benefits

-- Instant results: Verification happens in milliseconds, improving customer experience
+- Instant results: The structural check and date-of-birth decode happen in milliseconds, improving customer experience

-- Scalable: Handle thousands of verifications per day without additional staff
+- Scalable: Handle thousands of checks per day via bulk CSV upload or the REST API without additional staff

 API Integration

 For developers, SA ID Checker offers a simple REST API that can be integrated into any application.
+It validates the ID number and returns the decoded date of birth, age, gender, and citizenship so your application can apply its own age threshold.
 Example request:

 POST /api/verify-age